seereel/cereal-osu-skins/README.md

 # cereal's skins
-this is just a hub for all the skins i use, i'll try to keep it as up to date as i can
+this is just a place for all the skins i use, i'll try to keep it as up to date as i can

 #